Skip to main content

 Event

-Continuing and readmitted students must be registered for Fall courses prior to completing the housing application.
+Continuing students and readmitted students must be registered for Fall courses prior to receiving access to the housing application.
+Access to the housing application after registering is not immediate.
+It may take up to 24 hours to receive access to the application after registering for classes.
 Students are encouraged to meet with their advisor and register as early as possible if they plan to stay on campus.

 A non-refundable $150.00 application fee will be added to the student e-bill upon completion of the housing application.
 Once housing has reached its capacity the housing application will close, and students may be directed to a waitlist application.
-Please note housing could reach its capacity prior to the application deadline date.
-Housing applications completed after the deadline below will be manually assigned by the Residential Life office based on availability at the time of assignment.
+Below is the housing application timeline for all continuing and readmitted students applying for housing to begin in the Fall semester.

 Please be mindful of the application and self-selection dates below: